onebeyond/systemic/README.md

 See [svc-example](https://github.com/guidesmiths/svc-example) for an full node application that uses systemic.

 ### Why Use Dependency Injection With Node.js?
-Node.js applications tend to be small and "flatter" than applications developed in other languages such as Java.
+Node.js applications tend to be small and have few layers than applications developed in other languages such as Java.
 This reduces the benefit of dependency injection, which encouraged [the Single Responsibility Principle](https://en.wikipedia.org/wiki/Single_responsibility_principle), discouraged [God Objects](https://en.wikipedia.org/wiki/God_object) and facilitated unit testing through [test doubles](https://en.wikipedia.org/wiki/Test_double).
-Alternative (but not necessarily better) approaches suchs as [Rewire](https://www.npmjs.com/package/rewire) exist too.

-However we've found that when writing microservices the life cycle of an application and its dependencies is a nuisance to manage over and over again.
+We've found that when writing microservices the life cycle of an application and its dependencies is a nuisance to manage over and over again.
 We wanted a way to consistently express that our service should establish database connections before listening for http requests, and shutdown those connections only after it had stopped listening.
 We found that before doing anything we need to load config from remote sources, and configure loggers.
 This is why we use DI.

 Our first attempt at a dependency injection framework was [Electrician](https://www.npmjs.com/package/electrician).
 It served it's purpose well, but the API had a couple of limitations that we wanted to fix.
-This would have required a backwards incompatible change, so instead we decided to write a new DI library.
-This is it.
+This would have required a backwards incompatible change, so instead we decided to write a new DI library - Systemic.

 ### Concepts
-Systemic has 3 main concepts
+Systemic has 4 main concepts

 1. Systems
 1. Runners